apache/incubator-spot/docs/Open Data Model/Open Data Model.md

  - Endpoint context data
 This data includes information about endpoint systems (servers, workstations, routers, switches, etc.) and can be sourced from asset management systems, vulnerability scanners, and endpoint  management/detection/response systems such as Webroot, Tanium, Sophos, Endgame, CarbonBlack, Intel Security ePO and others.

- - File context data** (ROADMAP ITEM)**
+ - File context data **(ROADMAP ITEM)**
-This data includes contextual information about files and can be sourced from systems such as FireEye, Application Control and others.
+This data includes contextual information about files and can be sourced from systems such as FireEye, Application Control , Intel Security McAfee Threat Intelligence Exchange (TIE).

  - Threat intelligence context data **(ROADMAP ITEM)** This data includes contextual information about URLs, domains, websites, files and others.